ublue-os/bazzite/README.md

 - [Nix](https://nixos.org/) package manager and [Fleek](https://getfleek.dev/) optionally available for install via Bazzite Portal.
 - [Waydroid](https://waydro.id/) preinstalled for running Android apps.
 Future releases will offer to set this up for you through Bazzite Portal. <sub><sup>(Not available on Nvidia builds)</sup></sub>
 - [OpenRGB](https://gitlab.com/CalcProgrammer1/OpenRGB) i2c-piix4 and i2c-nct6775 drivers for controlling RGB on certain motherboards.
+- [OpenRazer](https://openrazer.github.io) drivers built in, Select OpenRazer in Bazzite Portal or run `just install-openrazer` in a terminal to begin using it.
 - [GCAdapter_OC](https://github.com/hannesmann/gcadapter-oc-kmod) driver for overclocking Nintendo's Gamecube Controller Adapter to 1000hz polling.
 - Out of the box support for [Wooting](https://wooting.io/) keyboards.
 - Built in support for Southern Islands <sub><sup>(HD 7000)</sup></sub> and Sea Islands <sub><sup>(HD 8000)</sup></sub> AMD GPUs under the `amdgpu` driver.